Crane-Mocker/Write-up-CTF/CTFlearn.md

 By the way, you can also use `HEAD^` to reset the last version.
 Because HEAD means the version now, ^ means one version before it.(HEAD^^ is the one before the former one.)

 Then you can `cat flag.txt` and get the flag.

+## Cryptography

+### Character Encoding

+*easy*

+Discription:
+In the computing industry, standards are established to facilitate information interchanges among American coders.
+Unfortunately, I've made communication a little bit more difficult.
+Can you figure this one out?
+41 42 43 54 46 7B 34 35 43 31 31 5F 31 35 5F 55 35 33 46 55 4C 7D

+Hex to ascii.

+### Hextroadinary

+*easy*

+Discription:
+Meet ROXy, a coder obsessed with being exclusively the worlds best hacker.
+She specializes in short cryptic hard to decipher secret codes.
+The below hex values for example, she did something with them to generate a secret code, can you figure out what?
+Your answer should start with 0x.
+`0xc4115 0x4cf8`

+ROXy means xor.
+So let's calculate xor and we can get `c0ded` So `0xc0ded` is the flag.

+### Base 2 2 the 6

+*easy*

+Discription:
+There are so many different ways of encoding and decoding information nowadays...
+One of them will work!
+Q1RGe0ZsYWdneVdhZ2d5UmFnZ3l9

+As the hint goes, just base64

+### BruXOR

+*easy*

+Discription:
+There is a technique called bruteforce.
+Message: q{vpln'bH_varHuebcrqxetrHOXEj No key!
+Just brute .. brute .. brute ... :D

+As you can see, no key, just brute and xor.
+But before that we have to turn the string into hex at first.

+Then `xortool -x -b xor.hex`
+And `cat xx.out` one by one you can find the flag.

+### Reverse Polarity

+*easy*

+Discription:
+I got a new hard drive just to hold my flag, but I'm afraid that it rotted.
+What do I do?
+The only thing I could get off of it was this: 01000011010101000100011001111011010000100110100101110100010111110100011001101100011010010111000001110000011010010110111001111101

+Binary to ascii.

+### Vigenere Cipher

+*easy*

+Discription:
+The vignere cipher is a method of encrypting alphabetic text by using a series of interwoven Caesar ciphers based on the letters of a keyword.
+I’m not sure what this means, but it was left lying around: blorpy gwox{RgqssihYspOntqpxs}

+vigenere cipher, the key is blorpy, and the ciphertext is gwox{RgqssihYspOntqpxs}

+### Morse Code

+*easy*

+..-. .-.. .- --. ... .- -- ..- . .-.. -- --- .-. ... . .. ... -.-. --- --- .-.. -... -.-- - .... . .-- .- -.-- .. .-.. .. -.- . -.-. .... . . ...

+Just Morse code, I recommand this [website](https://www.jb51.net/tools/morse.htm).

+### HyperStream Test #2

+*easy*

+Discription:
+I love the smell of bacon in the morning!
+ABAAAABABAABBABBAABBAABAAAAAABAAAAAAAABAABBABABBAAAAABBABBABABBAABAABABABBAABBABBAABB

+As the hint goes, Bacon's chiper.

+## Web

+### Basic Injection
+*easy*

+Discription:
+See if you can leak the whole database.
+The flag is in there somwhere… https://web.ctflearn.com/web4/

+When we open the url, we can see "You know what to do" as the headline.
+Press "F12" to check the code.
+Then we can see the hint
+`<!-- Try some names like Hiroki, Noah, Luke -->`

+So let's try `Luke`.
+And we find that we need to inject.
+So an easy payload is `Luke' or '1'='1`
+And you can find the flag.

+## Binary

+### Lazy Game Challenge

+*easy*

+Discription:
+I found an interesting game made by some guy named "John_123".
+It is some betting game.
+I made some small fixes to the game; see if you can still pwn this and steal $1000000 from me!

+To get flag, pwn the server at `nc thekidofarcrania.com 10001`

+The key point is that it's hard to win, so when you place a bet, input a negative number (for example: -1000000000) and then you can loose the game as you like it.
+Each time you loose a game, you gain some money.
+And when the game ends, you will get the flag.